-"The logistics industry still comes across as conservative"
+"The logistics sector is still conservative"

 Absolutely.
 The business model is all about getting goods to the customer as quickly and efficiently as possible.
 This is about the last mile, which is currently a very important topic in logistics.
 The Gorillas example also shows very well how broad the market for logistics business models is.

 Logistics is primarily about B2B business models.
-Logtechs and also their customers are usually service providers for other companies.
-B2C business models are rarely found here.
-The type of founder in the logistics sector is sometimes also different than in e-commerce, for example, even if that might sound a bit like a cliché now.
+Logtechs and their customers are generally service providers for other companies.
+B2C business models are rather rare here.
+The type of founder in the logistics sector is sometimes also different to that in e-commerce, for example, even if that may sound a bit of a cliché.
 Most Logtech founders come from the industry and are very hands-on - and that also makes sense in order to speak the same language as the customers.

-You have also invested in Smartlane.
+You also invested in Smartlane.

 Your anchor investor Fiege could certainly be interested in such an offer.